Updated September 2017

 Some combination seats (forward-facing harnessed seats that convert to a belt-positioning booster) allow the use of the tether when used as a booster.
 This isn’t as a safety feature for the child, but more for the other passengers in the vehicle when the child isn’t riding in the seat.
 The tether keeps the carseat attached to the vehicle in the event of a crash so it doesn’t fly into the driver or a passenger.
 Best practice, of course, is for the child to buckle it in whenever he gets out of it.
 Real life, at least in my family, is that the seatbelt rarely gets buckled over the booster.

-Combination seats that allow tether use in booster mode
+Combination seats that allow tether use in belt-positioning booster mode (these seats also allow lower LATCH connector use, if lower anchors are available)